buhuiyonggou/YVR-hackathon2024-Solution/README.md

 ## Key Features
 - ### Yolo8 models
+This application utilizes YOLO models for various monitoring and analysis purposes.
+It includes three main functionalities within the models folder:
-- **Real-Time Incident Monitoring**: Connects to on-site cameras to monitor and report anomalies instantly.
+- **Real-Time Incident Monitoring(detect_with_camera)**: Connects to on-site cameras to monitor and report anomalies instantly.
-- **Desktop Supervision**: Monitors current screen/desktop for any unusual activities or requirements.
+- **Desktop Supervision(detect_with_display)**: Monitors current screen/desktop for any unusual activities or requirements.
-- **Video Analysis**: Analyzes pre-recorded videos to identify and report past incidents.
+- **Video Analysis(detect_with_files)**: Analyzes pre-recorded videos to identify and report past incidents.

 - ### Mobile App
 - **Mobile Application Integration**: Includes features for incident notifications, task assignment, task review and archival, and user management.